 The health informatics and data analytics certificate prepares clinicians and health care managers, as well as information technology (IT) professionals to develop and manage health information technology systems.
 Certificate course work stresses the impact of technology on outcomes and quality of health care services.
 Students in the program can focus on general health informatics or health data analytics.

 Interested in the on-campus option?
 Apply to the On-Campus Graduate Certificate in Health Informatics and Data Analytics through Mason's admissions website.

 Interested in the online option?
-Learn more about the Online Graduate Certificate in Health Informatics and Data Analytics.
+Learn more or apply to the Online Graduate Certificate in Health Informatics and Data Analytics.

 The program curriculum, including short descriptions of the required courses, is available in George Mason's University Catalog.